ShiftPixy Inc. (PIXY) Reveals an Earnings Mystery

-ShiftPixy Inc. (NASDAQ:PIXY) went up by 11.69% from its latest closing price compared to the recent 1-year high of $15.56.
-The company’s stock price has collected 16.39% of gains in the last five trading sessions.
+ShiftPixy Inc. (NASDAQ:PIXY) went down by -8.06% from its latest closing price compared to the recent 1-year high of $15.56.
+The company’s stock price has collected 3.29% of gains in the last five trading sessions.
 Press Release reported on 01/14/21 that ShiftPixy, Inc. Reports Fiscal 2021 Q1 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.